inexor-game-obsolete/codeigniter-libraries/readme.md

 # CodeIgniter libraries submodule

 This repository is getting used as a submodule in our project and community site.
+It contains basic libraries.
+All libraries need models used in [inexor-game/shared-models](https://github.com/inexor-game/codeigniter-shared-models).

 # License